 Where B2B firms should double down amid COVID-19

-“What most companies should be doing,” Ward said, “isw in the future.”
+“What most companies should be doing,” Ward said, “is

 While B2C companies may be able to do this by offering special discounts, promotions or new online shopping options, B2B firms need to focus on simply being easier to do business with, Ward suggested.